 (a) does not hold a current triennial certificate in respect of the licence; and

-(b) does not pay to the Board in accordance with the regulations the fee prescribed for the purposes of this subsection.
+(b) does not pay to the Commissioner in accordance with the regulations the fee prescribed for the purposes of this subsection.

 (4) A person may at any time surrender a licence, and any triennial certificate in respect thereof, held by him and shall do so if he ceases to have the qualifications for holding the licence.